 WordPress has come a long way from the humble blogging platform it used to be.
-These days, you can use it to create any type of site you need, which naturally means that it can be used for e-commerce.
-However, selling products and services online hasn’t always been easy, even on a user-friendly platform like WordPress.
+These days, you can use it to create any type of site you need, including e-commerce.
+However, selling products and services online hasn’t always been easy, even with a user-friendly platform like WordPress.

 That all changed when WooCommerce was launched and became the de facto e-commerce solution for WordPress users.
 WooCommerce is the standout choice for anybody who wants to build an online store.
 This popular plugin offers a wide variety of features and makes selling goods and services through your site simple — even for beginners.